Gabriel Nunes

-Gabriel Nunes da Cunha (born 11 July 1994), known as Gabriel Nunes, is a Brazilian footballer who plays as midfielder for Italian Serie D club Treviso.
+Gabriel Nunes da Cunha (born 11 July 1994), known as Gabriel Nunes, is a Brazilian footballer who plays as midfielder for Italian Serie D club Nocerina.

 Club career

 On 26 February 2020, he signed with Italian Serie C club Padova until the end of the 2019–20 season, with the club holding an option to renew the contract.

 On 7 July 2022, Nunes moved to Casertana in Serie D.